saulocantanhede/tfgreek2/docs/transcription.md

 * [Grouped by data type](features/featuresbydatatype.md#start): e.g., [`str`](features/featuresbydatatype.md#string-datatype), [`int`](features/featuresbydatatype.md#integer-datatype).
 The python datatype is relevant when building queries or when processing the data.
 * [Grouped by feature type](features/featuresbyfeaturetype.md#start): e.g., [`node`](features/featuresbyfeaturetype.md#node-features), [`edge`](features/featuresbyfeaturetype.md#edge-features).

-* ## The concept 'features' in Text-Fabric

-Text-Fabric, true to its name, implements the concepts of 'warp' and 'weft', inspired by textile weaving, to represent its data.
-The 'warp' denotes the foundational structured data, encompassing linguistic annotations like words, and phrases, while the 'weft' refers to the additional layers of information, known as features.
-These features encompass linguistic data, annotations, and metadata, seamlessly woven into the 'warp' data, resulting in a clear separation between structure and content.
-This approach enables Text-Fabric to efficiently handle complex linguistic datasets with versatility.
+## Views

+The concept of [viewtypes](viewtypes.md#start) is important to this dataset.
+This database offers the users two distinct views to represent the syntax trees:
+   * [syntax-view](syntax-view.md#start) (default): present syntax tree in linguistic terms like phrases and clauses.
+   * [wg-view](wg-view.md#start): present syntax tree in agnostic terms like word groups.

 ## Implementation note